 “Everybody says you should do your passion.
 You shouldn’t work in a job you don’t love, and I have to agree.
 Working in my job in my field, no matter what piece of it I’m doing, is fulfilling.”

-Just prior to this new project in January 2013, Erkens had received a starling phone call at work.
-Her daughter Nina had heartbreaking news: Anielaopens a new window, Erkens’ next to youngest child at 28 years old, had taken her own life.
+Just prior to this new project in January 2013, Erkens had received a startling phone call at work.
+Her daughter Nina had heartbreaking news: Aniela, Erkens’ next to youngest child at 28 years old, had taken her own life.

 Arrangements were made, the funeral came and went, but mourning lingered.
 Erkens leaned on work for distraction.
 “I thought I could handle it.
 I’m strong.
 So after the funeral I went back to work,” she said.
 But it was too soon.
 “I was a complete mess.
 My bosses said, ‘You have to take time off, you can’t do this to yourself.’
 So I took a couple weeks off.”